kettubot/kettu-docs/Command documentation/Informational commands.md

 **/avatar [<@User/ID>]**

-Shows you a fluffballs avatar.
+Shows you a fluffball's avatar.

 Aliases: `pfp`, `av`, `a`, `icon`